stakepoint/wagerr-mobile/CONTRIBUTING.md

-# StarkWager - mobile contribution guide🎲
+# StarkWager - mobile contribution guide 🎲

 First off, thank you for considering contributing to StarkWager!
 It's people like you that make StarkWager such a great platform.